4.3 Ventilated workstations

 - Follow the EX-classification instruction for the fume hood and laboratory.
 This instruction informs you regarding zones where only electrical equipment marked "EX" is permitted.
 No exceptions allowed.

-- Power sockets should never be placed inside, under and in front of the fume hood.
+- Power sockets should never be placed inside, under or in front of the fume hood.

 - Acids that produce corrosive gases/fumes e.g. perchloric acid, aqua regia and concentrated hydrochloric acid must only be handled in special, flushable fume hoods.
 Read more: 5.6 Corrosives.